Noise pollution: Impacts on ecosystem

 Anthropogenic noise can have negative effects on invertebrates that aid in controlling environmental processes that are crucial to the ecosystem.
 There are a variety of natural underwater sounds produced by waves in coastal and shelf habitats, and biotic communication signals that do not negatively impact the ecosystem.
 The changes in behavior of invertebrates vary depending on the type of anthropogenic noise and is similar to natural noisescapes.

 Experiments have examined the behavior and physiology of the clam (Ruditapes philippinarum), the decapod (Nephrops norvegicus), and the brittlestar (Amphiura filiformis) that are affected by sounds resembling shipping and building noises.
 The three invertebrates in the experiment were exposed to continuous broadband noise and impulsive broadband noise.
 The anthropogenic noise impeded the bioirrigation and burying behavior of Nephrops norvegicus.
 In addition, the decapod exhibited a reduction in movement.
 Ruditapes philippinarum experienced stress which caused a reduction in surface relocation.
 The anthropogenic noise caused the clams to close their valves and relocate to an area above the interface of the sediment-water.
 This response inhibits the clam from mixing the top layer of the sediment profile and hinders suspension feeding.
 Sound causes Amphiura filiformis to experience changes in physiological processes which results in irregularity of bioturbation behavior.

 These invertebrates play an important role in transporting substances for benthic nutrient cycling.
 As a result, ecosystems are negatively impacted when species cannot perform natural behaviors in their environment.
 Locations with shipping lanes, dredging, or commercial harbors are known as continuous broadband sound.
 Pile-driving, and construction are sources that exhibit impulsive broadband noise.
 The different types of broadband noise have different effects on the varying species of invertebrates and how they behave in their environment.

 Another study found that the valve closures in the Pacific oyster Magallana gigas was a behavioral response to varying degrees of acoustic amplitude levels and noise frequencies.
 Oysters perceive near-field sound vibrations by utilizing statocysts.
 In addition, they have superficial receptors that detect variations in water pressure.
-Sound pressure waves from shipping can be produced below 200Hz.
+Sound pressure waves from shipping can be produced below 200 Hz.
 Pile driving generates noise between 20 and 1000 Hz.
-In addition, large explosions can create frequencies ranging from 10 to 200Hz.
-M. gigas can detect these noise sources because their sensory system can detect sound in the 10 to < 1000Hz range.
+In addition, large explosions can create frequencies ranging from 10 to 200 Hz.
+M. gigas can detect these noise sources because their sensory system can detect sound in the 10 to < 1000 Hz range.